drogue-iot/reqwless/README.md

     .unwrap();
 ```

 The client is still lacking many features, but can perform basic HTTP GET/PUT/POST/DELETE requests with payloads.
 However, not all content types and status codes are implemented, and are added on a need basis.
-For TLS, you can use `embedded-tls` as the transport.
+For TLS, it uses `embedded-tls` as the transport.

 If you are missing a feature or would like an improvement, please raise an issue or a PR.